Ricardoguima/apiPractice/README.md

 # apiPractice

-Put together a single API //
+Put together a single API // *

-Create an EC2 instance on AWS //
+Create an EC2 instance on AWS // *

-Deploy it there with Docker //
+Create Dockerfile locally //

 Configure the reverse proxy
 with NGINX (make it public) //

+Connect to EC2 instance //

+Deploy it there with Docker //